dmitriz/promises-spec/README.md

-# Promises/A+

-**An open standard for sound, interoperable JavaScript promises&mdash;by implementers, for implementers.**
+# Entension proposal fo the [Promises/A+ spec](https://promisesaplus.com/)

+## Goals

+1. Extend the existing spec with simpler atomic methods that are frequently requested by library writers but currently are not provided.
+1. Simplify the current spec.

 A *promise* represents the eventual result of an asynchronous operation.
-The primary way of interacting with a promise is through its `then` method, which registers callbacks to receive either a promise's eventual value or the reason why the promise cannot be fulfilled.
+The primary way of interacting with a promise remains through its `then` method, which registers callbacks to receive either a promise's eventual value or the reason why the promise cannot be fulfilled.

-This specification details the behavior of the `then` method, providing an interoperable base which all Promises/A+ conformant promise implementations can be depended on to provide.
-As such, the specification should be considered very stable.
-Although the Promises/A+ organization may occasionally revise this specification with minor backward-compatible changes to address newly-discovered corner cases, we will integrate large or backward-incompatible changes only after careful consideration, discussion, and testing.

-Historically, Promises/A+ clarifies the behavioral clauses of the earlier [Promises/A proposal](http://wiki.commonjs.org/wiki/Promises/A), extending it to cover *de facto* behaviors and omitting parts that are underspecified or problematic.

-Finally, the core Promises/A+ specification does not deal with how to create, fulfill, or reject promises, choosing instead to focus on providing an interoperable `then` method.
-Future work in companion specifications may touch on these subjects.
+The current proposal suggests no change to the existing functionality.
+In particular, no existing code using [any of the current `Promise` methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will be affected.

 ## Existing Terminology